Moris Carrozzieri: Ban and return to football

 On 23 April 2009 the Italian Football Federation announced Moris Carrozzieri tested positive for cocaine after a test on 5 April, after Palermo's 1–0 Serie A win against Torino.
 Under Italian football rules, the player was immediately suspended from footballing activities.
 In July 2009 he was officially banned from football for two years, and was also forbidden from any football-related activities, including participating to training sessions.
 His ban expired in April 2011, allowing him to be able to join again the train sessions at Palermo.
 Following the ban, Carrozzieri and Palermo agreed a new minimum wage (€50,000 per year).

 He returned to play on 29 May 2011, as a substitute for injured defender Dorin Goian during the 2010–11 Coppa Italia final against Inter, that ended in a 1–3 loss for the Sicilians.

 Lecce

 On 14 July 2011 Carrozzeri mutually terminated his contract with Palermo and signed for Lecce thereafter.
 However, in August he injured the left knee meniscus.

 Varese

-On 15 August 2012, Carrozzieri signed a one-year deal with Serie B side A.S.
-Varese 1910.
+On 15 August 2012, Carrozzieri signed a one-year deal with Serie B side AS Varese 1910.